WhiteflagProtocol/whiteflag-java/docs/md/crypto.md

 ### General

 Whiteflag message mostly uses hexadecimal representations for binary data.
-Most cryptographic functions, on the other handm operate on byte arrays.
+Most cryptographic functions, on the other hand, operate on byte arrays.
 Therefore, the `WfCryptoUtil` utility class provides functions to convert hexadecimal strings to byte arrays and vice versa: